-There are several factors that may impact the RWI carriers' appetite to issue a RWI policy and the cost thereof.
-Considering the limited offerings of RWI alternatives in the Latin American M&A space, sellers and buyers should seek to structure the deal around such factors to increase the likelihood that RWI may be obtained and reduce the cost at which it may become available.
-Such factors include, among other things:
+There are several factors that may impact the RWI carriers' appetite to issue an RWI policy and the cost thereof.
+Considering the limited offerings of RWI alternatives in the Latin American M&A space, sellers and buyers should seek to structure the deal around these factors to increase the likelihood that RWI may be obtained and reduce the cost at which it may become available.
+These factors include:

-- a well-regarded ultimate beneficial owner of the insured party; - a sophisticated insured party with an established track record in M&A, such as private equity funds, preferably based in the US or another jurisdiction with high historical deal flow; - a simple target business model that is not heavily regulated; - sophisticated counsel and accountants involved in the transaction, performing a customary due diligence process, and availability of a data room and US-style detailed due diligence reports from such advisers; - an English-language acquisition agreement governed by US law, UK law or the law of another jurisdiction with a robust body of case law on M&A matters;
+- a well-regarded ultimate beneficial owner of the insured party; - a sophisticated insured party with an established track record in M&A, such as private equity funds, preferably based in the US or another jurisdiction with high historical deal flow; - a simple target business model that is not heavily regulated; - sophisticated counsel and accountants involved in the transaction, performing a customary due diligence process, and availability of a data room and US-style detailed due diligence reports from these advisers; - an English-language acquisition agreement governed by US law, UK law or the law of another jurisdiction with a robust body of case law on M&A matters; - high-quality terms and conditions under the purchase agreement; and - arm's-length negotiation of the R&Ws, preferably including some recourse against the seller for any breach thereof (e.g., with respect to losses below the retention).